triangledirt/obj/README.md

 ### class

-class lets you class binary objects
+class lets you classify binary objects

 first you supply a series of objects (each with binary attributes and a binary classification)—you know the classes of these objects and you supply them to class when you observe them